MatthewBareno/poplar-septoria-GWAS/README.md

 .

-we then applied bbsketch to the reference genome and the newly generated fasta. the bbsketch results affirmed that the fastq dataset given was indeed septoria.
+we then applied bbsketch to the reference genome and the newly generated fasta. the bbsketch results confirmed that the fastq dataset given was indeed septoria.

 .